 Peru as a travel destination

-Have you noticed that you’re hearing about Peru as a travel destination a lot more these days?
-Twenty years ago, Peru was barely mentioned, and now it’s in all the travel industry media and people are flocking there by the thousands.
+Have you noticed that you often hear about Peru as a travel destination?
+Twenty years ago, Peru was barely mentioned, and now it’s in all the travel industry media, and thousands of people flock there.
 Why is this South American country suddenly at the top of everyone’s bucket list?

 The political climate has changed